tulip-control/polytope/doc/tutorial.md

 ```

 The above results in a `Region` representing a non-convex polytope comprised of two convex polytopes.
-iteration is over the `Region`'s polytopes:
+Iteration is over the `Region`'s polytopes:

 ```python
 for polytope in r: